 Oregon has a rich history filled with diverse stories from cultures that thrived here for centuries and others that came over the Oregon Trail.
 These tales are told and retold at numerous heritage sites, museums and interpretive centers to help keep the past alive.
 Bethany Nemec with The End of the Oregon Trail Interpretive & Visitor Center in Oregon City is one of the people who dedicates her days to bringing those stories to life.

-Bethany truly is a Modern Pioneer, and "Not just because I wear the clothes" she joked, while dressed in period garb between tours.
+Bethany truly is a modern pioneer, and "not just because I wear the clothes" she joked, while dressed in period garb between tours.
 Bethany is a trained educator and a lover of history.
-Her family actually crossed the trail in 1853.
-It's their story that inspired her to make a career out of keeping history alive.
+Her family actually crossed the Trail in 1853; it's their story that inspired her to make a career out of keeping history relevant.

 George Washington Gibson, pioneer and ancestor of modern pioneer Bethany Nemec.

 "Kid's often need some hands-on activities and quirky facts to really engage them.
-We offer candle dipping, butter making and a lot of the things were chores back then but kids find today is really fun activities.
+We offer candle dipping, butter making and a lot of the things that were chores back then, but kids today find as really fun activities.
 They can load a wagon, actually dress up in pioneer clothes, and that plays a big role in helping kids connect to that history and learning that we're not all that different today."